PMaynard/jekyll-nationpigeon/_posts/2014-12-11-compiling-mcabber-with-otrv4-on-debian.md

 published: true
 layout: post
 slug: compiling-mcabber-with-otrv4-on-debian
 title: Compiling mcabber with OTRv4 on Debian
-categories:
- - Linux
- - XMPP
- - OTR
+category: OTR
- - debian
- - encryption
 ---

 Currently OTRv4 ([libotr5-dev](https://packages.debian.org/wheezy-backports/libotr5-dev)) is only in testing, which means you need to add the backports repository.